ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-30-aws-solutions-arch-elastic-map-reduce.md

 - Hadoop Map Reduce - the engine - an implementation of the MapReduce programming model for large scale data processing.

-## HDFS Version 2
+## EMR

-HDFS includes the following components:
+EMR includes the following components:

-- Name Node - copies data to passive name node; not a single point of failure; manage container lifecycle
+- Master node - Manages data distribution to core and slave nods

-- Passive Name Node - backup name node; passive as the names suggests
+- Core Nodes - store data on HDFS; managed by master node

-- Secondary Name Node - store another copy of the name node data for redundancy.
+- Task Nodes - Performs data tasks

-- Data Nodes - where the data lives
+Storage can use regular good old fashioned HDFS or EMRFS which is storage on S3.

 ## Map Reduce

 Parallel processing framework that works with Hadoop.
 It moves data out to processing location which essentially scales-out the architecture; fault tolerant; runs on commodity hardware; many different langauges are supported; works with Hive in V2 and Pig (V1 & V2)

 ## Hive

 Data warehouse based on Hadoop (Petabyte scale; distributed on commodity hardware; highly latent queries) Hive uses HQL so you can leverage your SQL skills and works on structed and unstructured data and has the nifty feature of defining a schema on read.
 Components of Hive include: